sinequa/sba-angular/docs/index.md

 Sinequa excels at **searching** and **extracting** information from **unstructured data** (like text in natural language from documents, files and databases).
 The Sinequa ES platform can nevertheless process large amounts of both **structured and unstructured data**, enabling many use-cases in large and complex organizations, across industries.
 These use-cases include non-exhaustively: **Enterprise Search** (An entreprise-wide smart search engine, including many heterogeneous sources of content and tens of millions of documents), **360° Views** (Application retrieving all relevant information about a product, person or any other entity, across heterogenous and unstructured data sources), as well as more **specialized applications** (GDPR compliance, contract analysis, customer support portal, data loss prevention, pharmaceutical R&D, etc.).

 The platform integrates proprietary and open-source technologies to deliver top performance and relevance in **Search**, **Natural Language Processing** and **Machine Learning**.
 We provide rich and extensible User Interfaces with our Angular-based SBA framework.
-We choose to release this framework as open source, to give more power to our customers and foster a worldwide community of developers.
+We release this framework as open source, to give our customers more flexibility and foster a worldwide community of developers.

 ![Sinequa platform](/assets/index/sinequa-platform.png)
 *Overview of the Sinequa platform*